Frequently Asked Questions:

 While 5-angle seat geometry reduces some flow restrictions, it is far from optimal.
 We never settle for anything less than perfect!
 Since we have the best technology available, we use specially profiled cutter for the smoothest blend possible.
 No extra cost!

 You should be able to re-use most (if not all) of your existing peripherals.
-For instance, our exhaust ports accept both OEM single bolt mounts and aftermarket three-bolt flanges.
-Our headset comes standard with the intake manifold, make sure to select the correct one for your favorite carb[s].
+Our Shovelhead exhaust ports accept both OEM single bolt mounts and aftermarket three-bolt flanges.
+Shovelhead headset comes standard with the intake manifold, make sure to select the correct one for your favorite carb[s].

 For detailed instruction please refer to the Installation Manuals, available to download here, and of course we’ll be happy to answer any other questions via the form below.

 Our intakes are proprietary and have been designed in conjunction with our (also proprietary) heads.
-Such arrangement provides an uninterrupted flow and reduces the chances of an air leak to an absolute minimum.
+Such arrangement provides an uninterrupted flow and removes any chances of an air leak.
+As such our manifolds do not fit OEM heads.

 The heads have been designed for a high-octane pump gas.
 North American 94 Octane works very well once the engine has been tuned properly.
-No-Ethanol fuel is preferred if available.
+Non-Ethanol fuel is preferred if available.

 The OEM bore heads must be used with OEM shaped (domed) pistons in order to take full advantage of the squish bands.
 The Big Bore heads must be used with the S&S™ Sidewinder Series pistons (P/N 106-5535).